Andy4495/emulator-8-bit/README.md

 ## Future Functionality

 - Breakpoints
-  - Break at a memory location
+  - DONE Break at a specified memory location
   - Break when a register contains a certain value
   - Break when a memory location contains a certain value
   - Break when a certain location/loop is accessed N times